arendst/Tasmota/tasmota/berry/lorawan/decoders.AI/DEVELOPER-PROMPT.md

 Device Node: LoRaWAN device identifier from network
 - Can be MAC address, device ID, or custom identifier
 - Used internally for device identification
-- Multiple devices can use same driver (same slot)
+- Multiple devices can use same driver on different slot

 Command Format:
 ✅ CORRECT: Lw[MODEL]Control<slot> <parameters>